 * U.S. durables better than expected, Treasury yields rise

-* But Ukraine-Russia tensions lurk, may support Treasuries prices
+* But Ukraine-Russia tensions lurk, may support Treasuries

 * Seven-year auction later in session